abinit/abinit/doc/developers/new_testsuite.md

 ## Implementation details

 For reasons that will be clear later, implementing smart algorithms requires metadata and context.
-In other words the python code needs to have some basic understanding of the meaning of the numerical values extracted from the output file and must be able to locate a particular property by name or by its "position" inside the output file.
+In other words, the python code needs to have some basic understanding of the meaning of the numerical values extracted from the output file and must be able to locate a particular property by name or by its "position" inside the output file.
 For this reason, the most important physical results are now written in the main output file (*ab_out*)